clicknoice/GrumboCo-Button-API/README.md

 isClickable: Whether or not the button is clickable; if false, it grays out the button.
 ```

-Now that you know how to setup a button, lets go through a simple program!
+Now that you know how to setup a button, let's go through a simple program!

 ```lua
 --requiring the button api.